kartikisharma/images_app/README.md

   <li> User can upload one image at a time </li>
   <li> User can delete an individual image upload one at a time </li>
 </ul>

+# Instructions to run
+This app is live via Heroku on: https://frozen-castle-82493.herokuapp.com/

+To run locally, you will need your own Google Cloud credentials to store image uploads, and PostgreSQL credentials.

 # Features still in development
 - [ ] User can delete multiple images at once